exercism/v3/languages/csharp/exercises/concept/equality/.docs/instructions.md

 ## 3. Register new identities

-Implement `Authenticator.Register()` which stores an identity on the authenticator itself such that calls to `IsRegistered()` will return true for this identity.
+Implement the `Authenticator.Register()` method which stores an identity on the authenticator itself such that calls to `IsRegistered()` will return true for this identity.
 If the identity has already been registered then `false` is returned by `Authenticator.Register()`, otherwise `true`.

 ```csharp
 var authenticator = new Authenticator();